ajwills72/Stroop-public/StroopCleanSet.md

 Notes: There is also ML3StroopRaw.csv, which includes the practice trials, but also includes trials with very odd labelling (e.g. 'anagram').

+## Summary

+Stroop as part of 10 experiments, random order within that sequence.
+It’s a forced choice between three display colours (red, blue, green).
+The words are also red, blue, green, and all combinations are present, so two-thirds of trials are incongruent and one-third are congruent.
+There are no neutral trials.

+## Codebook

-Codebook: None provided.
+None provided.
 Here's my interpetation:

 - _block_number_: Always 1.
 - _block_name_: screen colour of word presented on this trial, followed by non-informative stuff.